roguehistory/DIGH-HIST3812/content/en/docs/4-assessment.md

 **When I have disagreed in previous courses** this has been, 9.5 times out of 10, to _raise_ the grade: y'all are too hard on yourselves.
 If I have disagreed and felt that you've overstated things - if you were the 0.5 out of 10 - we would talk and come to an agreement.

 The Exit Ticket should be submitted within one week of the last day of the fall term.

+Further guidance on the Exit Ticket is available under the [Technical Notes](/building/et-guidance/).

 ### Grading